 - Best eco-friendly baby blanket: Parade Everything Organic Baby Blanket

-In addition to being a cute memento of a moment in time in baby’s life, they’re also incredibly functional.
+In addition to being a cute memento of a moment in time in your baby’s life, they’re also incredibly functional.

-Babies — especially infants — have underdeveloped temperature regulation.
-So, you’ll want to look for breathable fabrics that encourage airflow and don’t trap sweat or heat.
-Top fabric options for babies include:
+Babies, especially infants, have underdeveloped temperature regulation.
+Therefore, breathable fabrics that encourage airflow and don’t trap sweat or heat are good options.

 - bamboo rayon